-The gas, electrical and telecom utilities would be provided with the roadway in sealed piping and conduit that wouldwill be extended at the residence to above the finished floor (four feet above regulatory flood elevation) before service enters the home to provide resistance to flood waters.
-Sealing utility lines in waterproof piping is a typical approach used for protecting underground utilities near base flood elevations, which the Applicant believes is in accordance with the Village Code Section 186-5A(2)(b) which requires "Public utilities and facilities such as sewer, gas, electrical and water systems shall be located and constructed so as to minimize flood damage".
-Any street service boxes for electric or telecom wouldwill be elevated to keep the base above elevation 16.
+The gas, electrical and telecom utilities would be provided with the roadway in sealed piping and conduit that would be extended at the residence to above the finished floor (four feet above regulatory flood elevation) before service enters the home to provide resistance to flood waters.
+Sealing utility lines in waterproof piping is a typical approach used for protecting underground utilities near base flood elevations, which the Applicant believes is in accordance with the Village Code Section 186-

+5A(2)(b) which requires "Public utilities and facilities such as sewer, gas, electrical and water systems shall be located and constructed so as to minimize flood damage".
+Any street service boxes for electric or telecom would be elevated to keep the base above elevation 16.
 Similarly, water and sewer lines would either be above the base flood elevation or would be sealed and waterproofed if at or below the base flood elevation.
 There would only be risk of flooding if the water table rises to the points of opening in the sewer and water systems.
-The roads would be set at a minimum elevation of 13.5 feet, preventing water from entering the manholes.
+The roads would be set at a minimum elevation of 13.5 feet, preventing water from entering the manholes during the 100-year tidal flood event.
+Assuming the 2080 mid-range sea level rise estimate of 28.5" water could enter the manholes.
 The top of the proposed pump station and related equipment (the Applicant's preferred method for conveying sewage); would be set at an elevation of 16' or higher to prevent flood water inflow.
+This is higher than the 100-year tidal flood elevation of all but the highest sea level rise estimates.
 (However, see also Section xxx of this FEIS for discussion of alternative conveyance methods).
-In summary, the water system would be a completely closed system and all points of opening to the sewer lines would be elevated above the 100-year flood elevation.
+In summary, the water system would be a completely closed system.
+Further, and aAll points of opening to the sewer lines would be elevated above the 100-year flood elevation. but could be subject to flooding during certain sea level rise scenarios.